 Most Fortune 500 companies are setting aggressive Environmental, Social, and Corporate Governance (‘ESG’) Goals.
 This is a part of their ongoing strategy and their commitment to shareholders who are demanding it.

-To help enterprises become good corporate citizens, Demand Power’s energy storage systems have a key role to play in contributing to a cleaner, cooler planet.
-If you have any questions, please call 855-336-2638 and the Demand Power team will be happy to field them.
+To help enterprises become good corporate citizens, Demand Power’s energy storage in Ontario has a key role to play in contributing to a cleaner, cooler planet.
+If you have any questions, please call 855-336-2638 and the Demand Power (“DPGI”) team will be happy to field them.